samgoree/samgoree.github.io/_posts/2017-12-1-Sonic Primitives.md

 First, it exists at the boundary of discrete and continuous forms, kind of like pointillism.
 The shapes that make up the art are simple, atomic and not particularly representational, but as the number of shapes increases, the number of overlapping shapes and colors skyrockets and begins to approximate a continuous form like a bird.
 It kind of reminds me of calculus, where Reimann sums use infinitely many rectangles to approximate all sorts of other curved shapes.

 More importantly, though, at least for me, these images are cool because they approximate continuous shapes with discrete shapes without relying on a human's impression of how the shapes should be used.
 They capture a more random, almost alien idea of how shapes fit together to approximate the world.
+If you ask a human to do that, they won't end up with the bird image in the tweet above, they'll end up something more like this:

 <img src="{{site.baseurl}}/assets/images/bird.jpg" alt="Drawing" style="width: 400px;"/>